African All Stars Transfer News & Rumours: Bayern Munich launch £69m bid for Nicolas Pepe | Goal.com

 The fee, with support from sportwears manufacturing giants Adidas, would make Pepe the most expensive signing in the club's history.

-Earlier this month, the French Ligue 1 club claimed that it would take a bid of at least €50 million to sign the Ivorian winger who has contributed 17 goals and eight assists so far this season.
+Earlier this month, Lille claimed that it would take a bid of at least €50 million to sign the Ivorian winger who has contributed 17 goals and eight assists so far this season.

 Man City, Inter Milan monitor Partey

-Manchester City are monitoring Atletico Madrid midfielder Thomas Partey as a long-term replacement for Fernandinho, reports AS .
+Manchester City are monitoring Atletico Madrid midfielder Thomas Partey as a long-term replacement for Fernandinho, according to AS .

 With Fernandinho set to clock 34 in May, Partey’s displays in Atletico’s midfield has attracted Pep Guardiola who is looking to bring him as an heir to the Brazilian in a deal that could involve Ilkay Gundogan going the other way.

-Calciomercato further stated that Inter Milan are interested in bringing the Ghana international alongside Diego Godin to the Italian Serie A.
+Calciomercato further stated that Inter Milan are interested in bringing the Ghana international alongside Diego Godin to the Italian Serie A in the summer.

 The 25-year-old is under contract at the Wanda Metropolitano until 2023.